How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 4. Book the Flights

-In this case, our routing is not a cent more expensive than the original booking, with only one change in each direction.
-Otherwise, the price often increases by around €5 per flight segment due to the higher taxes.
+In this case, our routing is only aound €30 more expensive than the original booking, with only one change in each direction.
+It’s common for the price to increase by around €5 per flight segment due to the higher taxes.

 Things are different with SkyTeam.
 Multi-stop bookings with KLM, Delta and others are usually not possible from Google Flights.
 Then you have to resort to the matrix.
 Thanks to the ITA Powertools, that’s not a problem either: